Eastside Inventory Is Up 65%. So Why Aren't Prices Falling?

 It is the right question.
 And the answer lives in a single number that most market headlines never mention: months of supply.

 Months of supply measures how long it would take to sell every current listing at the current pace of closings — with no new homes added.
 It is the most honest measure of the balance between supply and demand.
-And when you run it across all nine Eastside markets analyzed in the April 2026 NWMLS data, a clear picture emerges that no headline can summarize.
+When you run it across all nine Eastside markets in the April 2026 NWMLS data, a clear picture emerges that no headline can summarize.

 Seven of nine Eastside markets still have under four months of supply.
-That means inventory is up sharply — but demand is absorbing it faster than the supply can overwhelm prices.
+Inventory is up sharply — but demand is absorbing it faster than supply can overwhelm prices.
 This is not a market in collapse.
 It is a market in recalibration.

-For context on the broader King County and statewide picture, see our April 2026 Eastside Market Update →
+For context on the broader King County picture, see our April 2026 Eastside Market Update →

 The Number That Explains Everything